ali-r2005/CollabTask-/README.md

-Here's how you can update your README file to include the new Collaboration Service with real-time messaging and notifications using Socket.IO:

----

 ## Task Management System

 A modern microservices-based task management system with authentication, project management, task tracking, and real-time collaboration capabilities.